drduh/YubiKey-Guide/README.md

 The primary key to generate is the Certify key, which is responsible for issuing Subkeys for encryption, signature and authentication operations.

-The Certify key should be kept offline at all times and only accessed from a dedicated and secure environment to issue or revoke Subkeys.
+The Certify key should be kept offline and only accessed from a dedicated and secure environment to issue or revoke Subkeys.

 Do not set an expiration date on the Certify key.